bayinfosys/bayinfosys.github.io/_posts/2026-01-01-63-private-inference.md

 ## Layer 4: Managed private inference services

-Above the self-hosted layer sit managed private inference services: providers that run inference infrastructure on your behalf within a defined, compliant boundary.
-The essential property is that your data does not leave that boundary -- requests are not logged for training, not processed by third-party telemetry, not visible to the model provider's operations team.
-The provider's compliance posture (SOC 2, ISO 27001, or sector-specific certifications) covers the infrastructure rather than your own.

-This matters in regulated environments.
-A healthcare organisation cannot send patient data to a public API endpoint regardless of what the provider's data processing agreement says.
-A law firm cannot route confidential correspondence through an external service.
-A managed private provider inserts a compliant infrastructure layer without requiring the organisation to operate GPU hardware itself.

-The tradeoff is that you depend on the provider's compliance posture and infrastructure reliability rather than your own.
-For organisations without a GPU operations capability, or where the compliance requirement is the constraint rather than cost, this is often the correct trade.
+Above the self-hosted layer, a range of managed services host open-weight models on GPU infrastructure and expose them via API.
+They split into two meaningfully different categories.

+**API inference providers** -- Together AI, Groq, Cerebras, DeepInfra, Fireworks AI -- serve open-weight models over a shared API.
+Your data passes through their servers, but because the underlying models are public weights, the claim "we do not train on your data" is auditable in a way it is not with closed-model providers: you can run the same Llama or Qwen weights locally and verify that outputs match the API.
+These providers compete on infrastructure speed rather than model exclusivity, and they are appropriate for organisations that want API convenience with the option to migrate to self-hosted later.
+They are not appropriate where the constraint is data egress itself.

+**Private deployment services** -- HuggingFace Inference Endpoints with private networking, Baseten with region-locked HIPAA and SOC 2 Type II certified deployments, Scaleway for EU-only data residency -- run inference on dedicated infrastructure within a defined boundary.
+Your data does not share infrastructure with other customers and does not leave the agreed region.
+The provider's compliance posture substitutes for your own, which is useful for organisations without a GPU operations capability but with genuine data sovereignty requirements.
+The cloud providers offer equivalent options: AWS SageMaker with private VPC endpoints, Azure AI in a managed VNet.

+The simplest way to distinguish the two categories: with an API inference provider, your data travels to their infrastructure.
+With a private deployment service, your data stays within a boundary you have contractually defined.
+For regulated sectors, that distinction is usually determinative.

-[Marigold](https://marigold.run) operates at this layer, adding typed pipeline definitions, a declarative workflow engine, and an eval surface above the inference backend.
-Where a raw managed inference API returns completions, Marigold defines tasks, composes multi-step pipelines, measures outputs against labelled datasets, and accumulates corrections from production runs.
-The inference layer and the pipeline layer are separate concerns; Marigold addresses the second once the first is in place.
+[Marigold](https://bayis.co.uk/marigold) operates at this second layer, adding typed pipeline definitions, a declarative workflow engine, and an eval surface above the inference backend.
+Where a private inference API returns completions, Marigold defines tasks and composes pipelines.

 ## Choosing a layer